aws-amplify/amplify-backend/packages/backend-notifications/README.md

   surfaced for logging) but is not yet used to suppress a duplicate send, so a retried profile may receive the same push notification more than once.
   Idempotent de-duplication is a planned follow-up.
+- **Create-from-scratch resources are destroyed on stack deletion.** In create-from-scratch mode the Connect instance and Customer Profiles domain are provisioned with the default `RemovalPolicy.DESTROY`, so deleting the stack destroys them and **all stored profile data is lost**.
+Use attach mode with a pre-existing domain if you need the data to outlive the stack.